 • Mold Team: If you decide to go with a direct factory, check if the factory has an in-house mold team.
 Factories with their mold team can offer customized designs and faster turnaround times for unique requirements, ensuring greater flexibility in meeting project demands.

-In-house Mold Team
+In-House Mold Team in Sincede

 • SKD(Semi-Knocked Down) Supply Options: Verify whether the supplier can provide SKD products.
 This can be really beneficial if you plan to handle local assembly to reduce costs or meet compliance requirements.
 Keep in mind that in some countries, importing SKD products can use lower tariffs.